fabiocabrini/Helix_IoT_MQTT/README.md

 ## About

+The Helix IoT MQTT is a modular component that enables IoT devices based on MQTT protocol to transmit data to the  Helix Sandbox.
+The
-This tutorial introduces the use of the MQTT protocol across IoT devices connecting to Helix Sandbox.
-The UltraLight 2.0 IoT Agent is configured to communicate with a set of cell phone IoT devices from [IoT MQTT Panel](https://play.google.com/store/apps/details?id=snr.lab.iotmqttpanel.prod&hl=pt_BR) using [Eclipse Mosquitto™](https://mosquitto.org/) an open source MQTT message broker.
+UltraLight 2.0 IoT Agent is configured to communicate with a set of cell phone IoT devices from [IoT MQTT Panel](https://play.google.com/store/apps/details?id=snr.lab.iotmqttpanel.prod&hl=pt_BR) using [Eclipse Mosquitto™](https://mosquitto.org/) an open source MQTT message broker.

 ## Inside